dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/index.md

 It is early in the release and current [preview packages published to the NuGet Gallery](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore/) only contain breaking changes and minor improvements we have made in preparation for the rest of the 3.0 work.

-Successive preview releases will contain more of the planned features and breaking changes.
+Successive preview releases will contain more of the planned features.
 In the meantime, you can use [this query in our issue tracker](https://github.com/aspnet/EntityFrameworkCore/issues?q=is%3Aopen+is%3Aissue+milestone%3A3.0.0+sort%3Areactions-%2B1-desc) to see work items assigned to 3.0.